costajob/app-servers/README.md

 wrk -t 3 -c 150 -d30s --timeout 2000 http://192.168.33.22:9292
 ```

+#### Missing data
+I avoid to report Crystal data, since they are recorded on my Mac and are much higher than the ones recorder withing the Vagrant box.

 ### Results
 | App Server                             | Throughput (req/s) | Latency in ms (avg/stdev/max) |
 | :------------------------------------- | -----------------: | ----------------------------: |